Wahl maps and extensions of canonical curves and K3 surfaces: Ribbons and extensions

-\begin{proof} In the case of a canonical curve, the identification of the map $\eta$ with $\trsp \Phi_C$ is merely the definition of the Wahl map $\Phi_C$, see \ref{p:identifications}.
+\begin{proof} In the case of a canonical curve, the stated identification is merely the definition of the Wahl map $\Phi_C$, see \ref{p:identifications}.
 In the case of a $K3$ surface, the target of the map $\eta$ is $\H^1( \restr {T_{\P^g}} S (-1))$, which vanishes by \eqref{eq:h1}. \end{proof}

 \paragraph{} Let $C \subset \P^{g-1}$ be a canonical curve.
 The upshot of the previous paragraphs is that the space $\P (\ker (\trsp\Phi_C))$ canonically identifies with the space of isomorphism classes of ribbons $\tilde C$ over $C$ for which there may be a surface $S \subset \P^g$ not a cone, such that $\tilde C = 2C_S$.